ozguronsoy/HephAudio/README.md

 	return 0;
 }
 ```

 If the audio data we want to play does not have the same format as the one we specified when initializing render, the sound will come out distorted.
 To prevent that we can call the ``Load`` method instead.
 This method converts the audio data to our target format before playing.

 ```cpp
 audio.Load("some_path\\some_file.wav", false); // false = don't pause.
 ```

 We can also do these convertions on the samples that are just about to be played so we don't have to wait for converting all the data before start playing.
-You can find more information on this in the documentation files.

 ### Recording

 To record audio, first we need to initialize capturing just like before, this will start the recording process.
 You can access the recorded data via ``OnCapture`` event, which is invoked when some amount of data is captured (typically 10ms of audio data).
 To add an event handler use either one of the following methods:

 ```cpp
 audio.SetOnCaptureHandler(&MyCallbackMethod); // Removes all the other event handlers, then adds the provided one audio.AddOnCaptureHandler(&MyCallbackMethod); // Adds the provided event handler
 ```

 After setting an event handler for the ``OnCapture`` event, we must cast the provided ``EventArgs`` pointer to the correct type to access the captured data and append it to an ``AudioBuffer`` we created.
 For more details about the ``EventArgs`` and ``EventResult`` visit the documentation.
-When you are done recording you can either call ``StopCapturing()`` method to deinitialize capturing or ``PauseCapture(bool isPaused)`` method to prevent from raising the ``OnCapture`` event.
+When you are done recording you can either call ``StopCapturing()`` method to deinitialize capturing or ``PauseCapture`` method to stop raising the ``OnCapture`` event.

 Sample code for recording audio for 5 seconds, saving it to a file, then playing the file:

 ```cpp
 #include <iostream>
 #include <string.h>